Handsome (Handsome album)

 Handsome is the only studio album by American rock band Handsome.
-It was released on February 4, 1997 through Epic Records, and was produced by Terry Date.
+It was released on February 4, 1997, through Epic Records, and was produced by Terry Date.

 Background

 Handsome was founded by Australian guitarist Peter Mengede, an original member of the New York City band Helmet.
 Mengede had left Helmet in 1993 over disagreements with the songwriting process, and was in debt due to tax issues.

 Mengede recruited former members of New York area hardcore bands Cro-Mags and Quicksand.
 However, he claimed at the time that the band were "being very cautious to avoid cashing in on this 'hardcore supergroup' label."
 Vocalist Jeremy Chatelain was discovered by the other members during a long auditioning process in New York.

-The band eventually signed a multi-record deal with Sony's Epic.
+The band eventually signed a million dollar multi-record deal with Sony's Epic.
 Their eponymous debut was recorded and mastered at Bad Animals Studio in Seattle, Washington with Terry Date.
 Prior to making the album in Seattle, they had done a small tour of the midwest with Deftones.
+It was mixed by Date and Swiss-American engineer Ulrich Wild.
+According to Mengede, Wild at the time was interested in looking up photos of diseased genitalia on the internet, recalling that he'd often show these photos to the band members during the making of the album.

 Musical style

-It has been described as "slightly more cerebral" than Peter Mengede's previous band Helmet.
+It has been described as "slightly more cerebral" than Mengede's previous band Helmet.
 Drummer Pete Hines, formerly of Cro-Mags, stated in a 1997 interview that, "Because Sony has used our ex-bands as marketing, I think that a lot of people who were into those bands tend to think that we've sold out or something.
 We knew from the beginning of Handsome that we didn't want to do the same thing -- Peter was tired of doing the same kinda [guitar] licks, and I was tired of the thrash thing.
 We knew that we wanted a melodic singer over really heavy music."
+In a 1997 review of a Handsome concert with Silverchair and Local H, the Deseret News claimed that Handsome had much less of a grunge-influenced style than the other two acts, and described their sound as "staking its tent in hard-driving rock territory that flirted with, but never completely embraced, metal and hardcore."

 Promotion

 It was released by Epic on February 4, 1997, with a black and white music video being made to support the single "Needles".
-Touring for the album lasted up until late July 1997, and included runs of shows with Corrosion of Conformity and Silverchair/Local H.
+Touring for the album lasted up until late July 1997, and included runs of shows in America with Corrosion of Conformity and Silverchair/Local H. Like Mengede, Silverchair also originated from Australia, and the members were fans of Helmet.
+In June 1997, Handsome played at the Hultsfred Festival in Sweden, which coincidentally featured Helmet, who were promoting their recent release Aftertaste.
+However, Helmet performed the day before Handsome at the festival.